tstahlhut/net_practice/README.md

 # Net_Practice
 Net_pratice is a project of the core curriculum of 42 school which let's you dive deeper into system administration and discover networking.
 Net_Practice is about networks in general and TCP/IP addressing, subnetting and routing in specific.
 The project consists of 10 exercises where you have to configure small-scale networks in a training interface.
 In this Readme I have gathered all the relevant information you need in order to understand TCP/IP addressing and pass the module.

-Here you see an example snipet of one of the exercises of Net_Practice (the exercise is not solved yet!):

 ![net_practice_level9](https://github.com/tstahlhut/net_practice/assets/143701323/72ba4f70-0c1d-4087-8bdb-45799be4c11c)

+Here you see an example snipet of one of the exercises of Net_Practice (the exercise is not solved yet!).

 ## Status
 Project passed: 15.04.2024.
 Grade: 100% (no bonus available)